asniv/team-u03/Vaccine/README.md

 To use our program:

-1. Run 'https://github.com/asniv/team-u03.git' in a windows terminal.
+1. Run 'git clone https://github.com/asniv/team-u03.git' in a windows terminal.
-2. Open /Vaccine/vaccine_projector.py to start our program.
+2. Open /Vaccine/vaccine_projector.py from your cloned location to start our program.
 3. Enter desired state into program, followed by remaining states or 'done'.
 4. An interactive plot will show trends in vaccine efficiency and herd immunity for those states over the past four months.
 5. Next, we will train our data to predict future vaccine trajectory using a Linear Regression.